mjthecoder65/mjthecoder65/README.md

-<h1 align="center"> Hey there 👋, Michael Jordan </h1>.
+<h1 align="center"> Hey there 👋, Michael Jordan </h1>
-Experienced backend Engineer with two years of experience.
+I am experienced backend Engineer with two years of experience.
 I am interested in blockchain, Cloud technologies, System and Database design and RestfulAPIs.

 - 🔭 I’m currently working as a backend and DevOps Engineer at VegaX.